Privacy Notice | Tarsus

 • When you use our interactive tools and Services.

-• When you voluntarily provide information in free-form text boxes through the Services or through responses to surveys or questionnaires.
+• When you voluntarily provide information in free-form text boxes through the Services or through responses to surveys or questionnaires, including through online and offline methods, such as text or mail.

 • When you send us an email or otherwise contact us.